barimale/sensor.simulator/README.md

 docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management
 ```
 # Config files - initial localization
-They are copied to e:// - .
 There is one place containing
 config files for both startup projects.
-Please modify in code in case You do not have e partition.
 Path to them is pass as a param.

 # Multiple startup projects